RemyCo/IntegrationContinue/README.md

 ![](Deliverables/Screen-Captures/Continuated_Integration_Working.gif)

-This Project is a work for a continuated integration course for my last year at my Engineering School.
-The project use Jenkins and SonarQube to be able to make continuated integration while developping a back-end server that use a data base to get data from cities.
+This Project is a work for a continuous integration course for my last year at my Engineering School.
+The project use Jenkins and SonarQube to be able to make continuous integration while developping a back-end server that use a data base to get data from cities.

 ## Installation